ptsteadman/notebook/essays/gray-man-style.md

 activism, the effort may backfire.

-The understandable desire to move away from endless dialogue towards secret organizing and direct action can be regressive and destablising.
-It's fun to drag the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
+The understandable desire to move away from endless dialogue towards secret organizing and direct action may have regressive and destabilizing consequences.
+While it's fun to drag the dynamics of virtue signaling on social media, a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
 And, as noted in the previous section, chaos and disaster will most likely lead to disproportionate suffering among the people that leftists hope to help.

 Having gray projects makes you feel important, but in the 21st century, is a mindset more appropriate for venture capitalists and mass shooters.

-When activists find themselves elevating tradecraft, realpolitic, and hoarding, they should ask themselves: are we acting like a resistance group, or a group of self-interested gray men?
+When activists find themselves elevating tradecraft, realpolitic, and hoarding, they might ask themselves: are we acting like a resistance group, or a group of self-interested gray men?

 ---